dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nextjs-typescript-and-tailwindcss-projects.md

 }
 ```

 Open your browser to check if our application is still working fine and looks the same as before.
-It should still work fine although it won't be a 100% accurate as before but at least we're now using TailwindCSS classes in the code and that's what matters.
+It should still work fine although it won't be 100% accurate as before but at least we're now using TailwindCSS classes in the code and that's what matters.

 For a better development experience with TailwindCSS, look for "Tailwind CSS IntelliSense" in the "Extensions" tab of Visual Studio Code and install it.
 You can also install it via this [link](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss).